-Technically, Ailon and Charikar [3] present a simple LP relaxation for $L_1$ ultrametric fitting-an LP that will also be used in our paper.
-They get their $O((\log n)(\log \log n))$ approximation using an LP rounding akin to the classic $O(\log n)$ rounding of Leighton and Rao for multicut [42].
+Technically, Ailon and Charikar [3] present a simple LP relaxation for L_1 ultrametric fitting-an LP that will also be used in our article.
+They get their $O((\log n)(\log \log n))$ approximation using an LP rounding akin to the classic $O(\log n)$ rounding of Leighton and Rao for multicut [43].
 The challenge is to generalize the approach to deal with the hierarchical issues associated with ultrametric and show that this can be done paying only an extra factor $O(\log \log n)$ in the approximation factor.
-Next they show that their LP formulation and rounding is general enough to handle different variants, including other $L_p$ norms as mentioned above, but also they can handle the weighted case, where for each pair of species i, j, the error contribution to the overall error is multiplied by a value $w{ij}$ .
+Next they show that their LP formulation and rounding is general enough to handle different variants, including other L_p -norms as mentioned above, but also they can handle the weighted case, where for each pair of species i, j, the error contribution to the overall error is multiplied by a value w{ij} .
 However, this weighted problem captures the multicut problem (and the weighted minimization correlation clustering problem) [3].
-Since the multicut cannot be approximated within a constant factor assuming the unique games conjecture [19] and the best known approximation bound remains $O(\log n)$ , it is beyond reach of current techniques to do much better in these more general settings.
+Since the multicut cannot be approximated within a constant factor assuming the unique games conjecture [19] and the best-known approximation bound remains $O(\log n)$, it is beyond reach of current techniques to do much better in these more general settings.

-Ailon and Charikar [3] conclude that "Determining whether an O(1) approximation can be obtained is a fascinating question.
-The LP formulation used in our [their] work could eventually lead to such a result".
-For their main LP formulation for the (unweighted) $L_1$ ultrametric fitting, the integrality gap was only known to be somewhere between 2 and $O((\log n)(\log \log n))$ .
-To break the log n-barrier we must come up with a radically different way of rounding this LP and free ourselves from the multicut-inspired approach.
+Ailon and Charikar [3] conclude that "determining whether an O(1) approximation can be obtained is a fascinating question.
+The LP formulation used in our [their] work could eventually lead to such a result."
+For their main LP formulation for the (unweighted) L_1 ultrametric fitting, the integrality gap was only known to be somewhere between 2 and $O((\log n)(\log \log n))$.
+To break the $\log n$ -barrier, we must come up with a radically different way of rounding this LP and free ourselves from the multicut-inspired approach.

-For $L_1$ ultrametric fitting, we give the first constant factor approximation, and we show this can be obtained by rounding the LP proposed by Ailon and Charikar, thus demonstrating a constant integrality gap for their LP.
-Our solution breaks the log n barrier using the special combinatorial structure of the $L_1$ problem.
+For L_1 ultrametric fitting, we give the first constant factor approximation, and we show this can be obtained by rounding the LP proposed by Ailon and Charikar, thus demonstrating a constant integrality gap for their LP.
+Our solution breaks the $\log n$ barrier using the special combinatorial structure of the L_1 problem.

 Stepping a bit back, having different solutions for different norms should not come as a surprise.
 As an analogue, take the generic problem of placing k facilities in such a way that each of n cities is close to the nearest facility.
-Minimizing the vector of distances in the $L_1$ norm is called the k-median problem.
-In the $L_2$ norm it is called the k-means problem, and in the $L{\infty}$ -norm is called the k-center problems.
-Indeed, while the complexity of the k-center problem has been settled in the mid-1980s thanks to Gonzalez' algorithm [37], it has remained a major open problem for the next 15 years to obtain constant factor approximation for the k-median and the k-means problems.
-Similarly, our understanding of the k-means problems ( $L_2$ -objective) remains poorer than our understanding of the k-median problem, and the problem is in fact provably harder (no better than 1 + 8/eapproximation algorithm [38] while k-median can be approximated within a factor 2.675 at the moment [9]).
+Minimizing the vector of distances in the L_1 -norm is called the k-median problem.
+In the L_2 -norm, it is called the k-means problem and in the L∞ -norm the k-center problem.
+Indeed, while the complexity of the k-center problem has been settled in the mid-1980s thanks to Gonzalez's algorithm [38], it remained a major open problem for the next 15 years to obtain constant factor approximation for the k-median and the k-means problems.
+Similarly, our understanding of the k-means problem (L_2 -objective) remains poorer than our understanding of the k-median problem, and the problem is in fact provably harder (no better than 1+8/e-approximation algorithm [39], while k-median can be approximated within a factor 2.675 [9]).